bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h3>:first-of-type, :last-of-type, &amp; :only-of-type</h3>

-Finding the first, last, and only children of a parent is pretty helpful, and often all that is needed.
+<p>Finding the first, last, and only children of a parent is pretty
+helpful, and often all that is needed.
 However sometimes you only want to select the first, last, or only child of a specific type of element.
 For example, should you only want to select the first or last paragraph within an article, or perhaps the only image within an article.
-Fortunately this is where the :first-of-type, :last-of-type, and :only-of-type pseudo-selectors come into place.
+Fortunately this is where the :first-of-type, :last-of-type, and :only-of-type pseudo-selectors come into place.</p>

-The :first-of-type pseudo-class will select the first element of its type within a parent, while the :last-of-type pseudo-class will select the last element of its type within a parent.
+<p>The :first-of-type pseudo-class will select the first element of its type
-The :only-of-type pseudo-class will select an element if it is the only of its type within a parent.
+within a parent, while the :last-of-type pseudo-class will select the last element of its type within a parent.
+The :only-of-type pseudo-class will select an element if it is the only of its type within a parent.</p>

-In the example below
+</p>In the example below the p:first-of-type and p:last-of-type pseudo-classes
-the p:first-of-type and p:last-of-type pseudo-classes select the first and last paragraphs within the article respectively, regardless if they are actually the first or last children within the article.
+select the first and last paragraphs within the article respectively, regardless if they are actually the first or last children within the article.
 Lines 3 and 6 are selected, reflecting these selectors.
-The img:only-of-type selector identifies the image on line 5 as it is the only image to appear within the article, thus also selected.
+The img:only-of-type selector identifies the image on line 5 as it is the only image to appear within the article, thus also selected.</p>

 <h4>CSS</h4>